 I’ve also included a recipe to make it in the microwave.
 It won’t be as silky smooth, but it will still be delicious and miles better than store-bought.

-Check back Monday for Lemon Tiramisu, one of the only reasons I make homemade lemon curd in the first place!
+If you need a fantastic recipe for your Lemon Curd, try this Lemon Tiramisu.
+It’s one of the only reasons I make homemade lemon curd in the first place!

 - 3 oz.
 (6 Tbs.) unsalted butter, softened at room temperature

 - In a large bowl, beat the butter and sugar with an electric mixer, about 2 min.
 Slowly add the eggs and yolks.
 Beat for 1 min.
 Mix in the lemon juice.
 The mixture will look curdled, but it will smooth out as it cooks.

 - In a medium, heavy-based saucepan, cook the mixture over low heat until it looks smooth.
 (The curdled appearance disappears as the butter in the mixture melts.)
 Increase the heat to medium and cook, stirring constantly, until the mixture thickens, about 15 minutes.
 It should leave a path on the back of a spoon and will read 170°F on a thermometer.
 Don’t let the mixture boil.

 - Remove the curd from the heat; stir in the lemon zest.
 Transfer the curd to a bowl.
 Press plastic wrap on the surface of the lemon curd to keep a skin from forming and chill the curd in the refrigerator.
 The curd will thicken further as it cools.
 Covered tightly, it will keep in the refrigerator for a week and in the freezer for 2 months.

 You can also try this recipe using the microwave.
 It works surprisingly well!